 The small resort of Bardonecchia sits right on the border between France and Italy, making it Italy’s westernmost town at the heart of the Alps.
 In 2006 it hosted the Turin Winter Olympics snowboarding competitions, and still includes many features from the one-time-only event.

-Made up of 3 areas- Campo Smith, Melezet and Jafferau, there is over 100km of pistes to tackle in the area, all linked by free buses.
-The majority of the pistes in the area are a close mix of easy cruising blue runs, and some red runs that offer a few more challenges.
-The resort is quiet and relatively uncluttered with other skiers and snowboarders so it is easy to enjoy your time on the snow uninterrupted.
+Made up of 3 areas- Campo Smith, Melezet and Jafferau, there is over 100km of piste to tackle in the area, all linked by free buses.
+The majority of the pistes in the area are a close mix of easy cruising blue runs, and some red runs that offer more of a challenge.
+The resort is quiet and relatively uncongested with other skiers and snowboarders so it is easy to enjoy your time on the snow uninterrupted.

-Off the piste, one of the highlights of the resort is its excellent array of restaurants.
+Off the pistes, one of Bardonecchia's highlights is the excellent array of restaurants.
 Restaurants serve up delicious Italian comfort food that is not to be missed, and for a small resort there is a huge variety of venues on offer.
-Après ski culture is on the quiet side, attracting smaller crowds who want to socialise and take it easy.
-But if you’re in the mood for some classic live music and dancing in your ski boots, then Chesal bar and restaurant at the top of the Melezet-Chesal chair lift hosts ‘Crazy Chesal’ après ski from 14:30 onwards.
+Après-ski culture is on the quiet side, attracting smaller crowds who want to socialise and take it easy.
+But if you’re in the mood for some classic live music and dancing in your ski boots, then Chesal bar and restaurant at the top of the Melezet-Chesal chair lift hosts ‘Crazy Chesal’ après-ski from 14:30 onwards.

 Bardonecchia snowpark is located in the Melezet area.
 The park is divided into 5 different zones based on the difficulty of features and jumps